-Recently, we here at ASC had the amazing opportunity of working with The Who in preparation for the Quadrophenia World Tour.
+Recently, we here at ASC had the amazing opportunity of working with The Who in providing TubeTraps for The Who’s Quadrophenia Tour.

 Guess “who” we just worked with?

 Once again we are working with the Pete Townshend and the Who, this time it’s on stage for their present 50 stop tour.
 25 years ago we renovated Pete’s synclavier sampling room, the boat house at Eel Pie Studios, using the Quick Sound Field technique for mic’d sound.
 This time we are apply the AttackWall technique to the kick drum speaker located on stage right behind Ringo Starr’s son, Zak Starkey, who is playing drums on this tour.

 As the project progressed, it was realized that there would have to be a way to safely transport the bass traps from site to site.
 We here at ASC then worked with Anvil Cases to develop a case that could store the TubeTraps.
 We then sent Chris down to Florida to meet with The Who and help set up the cases.